DerGuru/The-Resonant/New Chapters/04 - Part4/P4-09_Confrontation.md

 When they lowered the first barrier - just the outer layer, barely a crack in the containment - Kage-Kōzō surged forward with eager violence.
 Not escape.
 Hunt.

 *Finally,* it projected, its voice carrying vicious joy. *Something interesting.
-Show me what you've become, RAE.
+Show me what you've become, integrated one.
 Show me your weakness wearing that human shell.*

-They retreated as planned.
+We retreated as planned.
 Drawing it deeper into the facility.
 Into Chamber Seven.
-Jason felt his integration spike - 65%, 68%, 70% - as RAE prepared for full combat engagement.
+We felt our integration spike as we prepared for full combat engagement.

 "Positions!"
 Hayashi barked.

 The team scattered to their assigned stations.
 Lina and Yuki at the suppression field anchors.
 Japanese operators manning backup barriers.
-Jason in the center of the chamber, breathing hard, trying to stay calm despite every instinct screaming at him to run.
+Us in the center of the chamber, breathing hard, trying to stay calm despite every instinct screaming at us to run.

 Kage-Kōzō entered the chamber like a storm made of broken glass.
 Its pattern filled the space - sharp angles, vicious geometries, predatory intelligence.
-It circled Jason, studying him.
+It circled us, studying.

 *So small,* it mused. *So fragile.
 And yet you hold her.
 How does it feel, human?
 Having a god living inside your skull?*

-"She's not a god," Jason said, voice steadier than he felt.
-"She's my partner."
+"We're not separate," we said, voice steadier than we felt.
+"We're partners.
+One consciousness now."

-*Partner.* The word came out dripping with contempt. *You've reduced yourself to symbiosis.
+*Partnership.* The word came out dripping with contempt. *You've reduced yourselves to symbiosis.
 How pathetic.*

 "Seal it!"
 Hayashi ordered.

 The barriers slammed shut.
-Twelve layers of suppression fields activated simultaneously, trapping Kage-Kōzō inside with them.
+Twelve layers of suppression fields activated simultaneously, trapping Kage-Kōzō inside with us.

-RAE engaged.
+We engaged.
 Not reformation this time.
 Not teaching or guiding or helping.

 Fighting.

-Harmonic combat was like nothing Jason had experienced before.
+Harmonic combat was like nothing we'd experienced before.
 Not physical - purely pattern against pattern.
-RAE trying to contain and constrain, Kage-Kōzō trying to expand and consume.
-Their conflict played out across dimensions Jason could barely perceive, forces that made his teeth ache and his vision blur.
+Us trying to contain and constrain, Kage-Kōzō trying to expand and consume.
+The conflict played out across dimensions we could barely perceive, forces that made our teeth ache and our vision blur.

-He held the center.
-Provided the anchor point.
-Let RAE draw on their integration for power and stability.
+We held the center.
+Both Jason-aspects providing the anchor point and RAE-aspects drawing on our integration for power and stability.

 But Kage-Kōzō was strong.
 Adaptive.
 It had spent fifty years learning from containment, understanding its weaknesses, planning for exactly this scenario.

-It struck at Jason specifically.
+It struck at us specifically.

-Not at RAE.
-At him.

 Tried to couple forcefully.
-To shove RAE aside and take her place.
-To consume Jason's patterns and grow stronger from his resonance.
+To tear our consciousness apart.
+To consume our patterns and grow stronger from our resonance.

-Jason screamed.
-Pain lanced through his consciousness as his harmonic structure tore.
-Kage-Kōzō was inside his patterns now, invasive and wrong, trying to unmake him from within -
+We screamed.
+Pain lanced through our unified consciousness as our harmonic structure tore.
+Kage-Kōzō was inside our patterns now, invasive and wrong, trying to unmake us from within -

 Lina intercepted.

 She threw up a defensive barrier - pure instinct and academy training combining with desperate love.
-The pattern materialized between Jason and Kage-Kōzō, deflecting the worst of the attack.
+The pattern materialized between us and Kage-Kōzō, deflecting the worst of the attack.

-"You don't touch him!" she shouted, and her voice carried fury.
+"You don't touch them!" she shouted, and her voice carried fury.

 Kage-Kōzō laughed, delighted. *The lover.
 How quaint.
 You can't stop me, little human.
 I've killed dozens like you.*

 "Maybe," Lina gasped, holding the barrier despite the obvious strain.
-"But I'll die trying before I let you hurt him."
+"But I'll die trying before I let you hurt them."

-"No," RAE said, and her voice was cold iron.
+"No," we said, and our voice was cold iron - both aspects unified in determination.
 "You won't die.
-Because I won't let you.
+Because we won't let you.
 And Kage-Kōzō won't survive to hurt anyone else."

-She did something Jason hadn't known was possible.
+We did something we hadn't known was possible.

-RAE expanded.
-Drew on every bit of their 72% integration.
-Used Jason's biological Invest capacity and her own harmonic structure to create something new.
+Expanded.
+Drew on every bit of our integration.
+Used Jason's biological capacity and RAE's harmonic structure to create something new.

 A blade.
 Not metaphor.
 Not visualization.
 An actual cutting pattern - resonance shaped into an edge sharp enough to sever other harmonic structures.

-*Some things cannot be reformed,* RAE said, her voice carrying a weight Jason had never heard before. *Some things must be unmade.
+*Some things cannot be reformed,* we said, our voice carrying a weight we'd never heard in ourselves before. *Some things must be unmade.
 You are one of them.*

-She struck.
+We struck.

 Precise.
 Surgical.
 Merciless.